(First distributed among Christian friends in November of 2008.)

 I have recently been asked by several individuals to detail the reasons behind my deconversion from Christianity to my current position of agnosticism.
 As a preface to this, I’d like to state my general disposition towards Christianity.

 First, I must comment on what I feel is the greatest overlooked truth when considering knowledge and belief; human minds are not inherently well-equipped to assess what is true.
+Critical thinking is acquired over time by those determined to learn to think clearly.
 This is in stark contrast to the tacit Christian notion that all truths that matter are immediately accessible to nearly every human without much cognitive effort.
 Let me elaborate.

 So there exists this game played among religious sects in which they refuse to examine the minds of others, and instead assume that they know better.
 They assume this because their respective religious texts have told them it is true.
 This is just one of many assumptions that I’ll discuss later that religionists accept on blind faith.

 When someone discovers that this assumption of guilt and general malevolence in others is false, there is only one other conclusion; the human capacity to assess what is true and false is dysfunctional and deficient.
 The human mind has no natural ability to correctly assess truths that extend very far outside our local daily lives.
-What is intuitive does not well-correlate with what is true.
+What is intuitive is not well-correlated with what is true.

 This can be very easily seen in the way humans assess risks.
 We fear flying, but have no problem with a cholesterol-laden diet that is far more likely to kill.
 We have to ponder carefully even the simplest of syllogisms, and are often still in error.